jins01/Zomato-Restaurant-Rating/README.md

 # Zomato-Restaurant-Rating
-How to predict the future rating of a restaurant based on an ML model.
-A case study in Python Restaurant rating prediction case study in python
+Restaurant rating prediction case study in python-Python, Machine Learning
-Case Studies-Python, Machine Learning

 Zomato, the online food app, has reached out to you to help them to predict how good or bad a restaurant will turn out in the future.
 So that, they can take a decision to include the restaurant in their app or remove it.